thanhncunit/bits-service/api-doc/source/index.html.md

 search: true
 ---

+# Introduction

+The bits-service is an extraction from existing functionality of the [cloud controller](https://github.com/cloudfoundry/cloud_controller_ng).
+It encapsulates all "bits operations" into its own, separately scalable service.
+All bits operations comprise buildpacks, droplets, app_stashes, packages and the buildpack_cache.

 # Packages

 A package are the files that make up an application from the developer's point of view (source code).